 Finally, the findings indicated that the same constructs of CSIS were obtained in the same way psychometrically across gender groups and across times.
 The self-regulatory behaviors exhibited by children may be more stable in a specific context.
 Also, the CSIS considered specific contexts (e.g., social interactions and situation features) and allowed adults to gain a deeper grasp of children’s self-regulatory processes involved in adult-child interactions, therefore capturing these behaviors more effectively when prompted by contextual cues.
 This may be one reason why CSIS showed factorial measurement invariance across sample populations and across times.

+Overall, the CSIS demonstrated strong psychometric properties.
+The results support the contextual specificity of children's behavioral self-regulation, in line with the theoretical perspective of the relational developmental systems theory.
+Children’s behaviors are embodied in the contexts.
+They may use different self-regulatory strategies contingent upon the interplay between the children and context characteristics (McClelland et al., 2015; Zimmermann & Stansbury, 2003).
+Within the classrooms or other real-world settings, children regulate their behaviors to achieve particular goals, with a significant number of these goals being determined by adults.
+The contexts of adult-child interactions thus play a pivotal role in capturing children's self-regulatory skills as conceptualized within the framework of executive functions.
+Moreover, over the last decade, there has been a growing interest in the ecological validity of the measures of executive function and self-regulation, with increased reflection on the limitations of laboratory measures (Belsky et al., 2001; McClelland et al., 2015).
+A growing number of studies on self-regulatory processes emphasized the role of context (McClelland et al., 2010).
+A context-specific measure of children’s self-regulation can show better ecological validity and is thus likely to have greater value and utility.
+Additionally, the CSIS described a range of self-regulatory behaviors exhibited by children during their interactions with adults.
+This may aid adults in gaining a better understanding of children’s self-regulatory skills and serve as inspiration for interventions aimed at enhancing these skills.

 Limitations and Future Research

 The current study has several limitations.
 First, the CSIS was theoretically designed to assess children's behavioral self-regulation in their interactions with primary caregivers including parents and teachers.
 However, the current study only examined parent-reported data, and teachers’ ratings in a classroom context remain to be investigated.
 Future studies could investigate the psychometric properties of CSIS with teacher-reported data.